Dosenpfand/zug-lol/README.md

 ```
 docker-compose up --build -d
 ```
+You should now be able to browse the app at http://localhost:5000 .
+If you want to restore an existing database backup, place its `.sql` in the `db_bakup/` folder before running the above command.
 Please note that when using this method the database will not be persistent.
+FOr persistence uncomment the corresponding lines in the `docker-compose.yml` file.
-For an docker-free setup follow these steps.
+For a docker-free setup follow these steps.

 1. Create and activate a virtual environment
     ```